 It is the day to show respect for elderly people and celebrate their longevity.
 Some parks and facilities offer free admission to elderly people on this day.
 The age criteria for the elderly can be 60, 65, 70, and so on, depending on each facility.

-September 22 or 23: Autumn Equinox Day
+September 23: Autumn Equinox Day

 It is the day to show respect to ancestors and commemorate the deceased.
 The period around this day is called “higan,” when many people visit a grave to console the sprits of their ancestors.
 One of the seasonal features of this period is higan-bana, red spider lily flowers.
 The day when day and night are almost the same length as the days get shorter with winter approaching is set by the National Astronomical Observatory of Japan every year, which would be either September 22 or September 23.